yanluo-uml/micro2/lab3/README.txt

    You will see the "hello.ko" kernel module
 (3) Insert the kernel module to your system:
    # insmod hello.ko
-   I will see the printout of the device information (4) Now execute "lsmod | grep hello"
+   You will see the printout of the device information (4) Now execute "lsmod | grep hello"
-   You will see the device informcation such as: hello 12394 0 - Live 0xd2776000 (O)
+   You will see the device information similar to: hello 12394 0 - Live 0xd2776000 (O)
 (5) Remove your created kernel module, execute:
    # rmmod hello.ko